shravan97/PyRDF/README.md

 ### Rest of the processing here.
 rdf_histogram = rdf_filtered.Histo1D(...)

-rdf_histogram.Draw() # You can also include you're files just before this line !
+rdf_histogram.Draw() # You can also include your files just before this line !
 ```

 * ### Run ROOT operations in multithreaded mode in your local environment